18:00 - 19:00 Delegate registration opens

 • Common pitfalls and how to avoid them, with reference to the Office for Students' regulatory requirements, and recent decisions of the OIA and courts.

-Legal session 2C - Procurement Act
+Legal session 2C - The Challenge of Procurement

 12:30 - 14:00 Lunch and Exhibition